-Alviso, Calif. —TiVo said Tuesday that its DVR subscribers will be able to watch video content from the Web directly on their television sets.
+TiVo said its DVR subscribers will be able to watch video content from the Web directly on their television sets.

-Starting today, the capability, which was first announced at International CES in January, will be made available to TiVo users through an updated version of TiVo’s Desktop Plus PC software.
+The capability, which was first announced at International CES in January and started last week, will be made available to TiVo users through an updated version of TiVo's Desktop Plus PC software.
 This will enable delivery of Web entertainment content to the TV.
-The application uses TiVo’s Season Pass functionality.
+The application uses TiVo's Season Pass functionality.